method-inc/challenges/palindrome/README.md

+# Palindromic Primes

+## Language:

+Any Language

+## Requirements:

-any language: "the first 7-digit palindromic prime found in consecutive digits of pi"
+Write a program that finds the first 7-digit palindromic prime number contained within consecutive digits of pi.